 The simple solution

-Respect the correct coffee/water proportions
+Respect the right coffee-to-water proportions

-- 15g for a 150ml cup
+- 15 g for a 150 ml cup

-- 30g for a 300ml mug
+- 30 g for a 300 ml mug

-Pay attention to the temperature and infusion time
+Care for the temperature and brewing time

 Preparing coffee is a true alchemy, where temperature and brewing time play a decisive role.